-Grape variety
+Grape Variety

 Studies conducted in several wine-growing countries have shown that there is a varietal predisposition to pinking affecting many different white grape varieties.
-Not only Sauvignon Blanc, the most sensitive, but other varietals such as Chardonnay, Chenin Blanc, Colombard, Semillon, Pinot Gris, Verdejo and Riesling should be included in the list of those of major international importance.
+Not only Sauvignon Blanc, the most sensitive, but other varietals such as Chardonnay, Chenin Blanc, Colombard, Semillon, Pinot Gris, Verdejo and Riesling should be included in the list.

-Grape ripeness
+Grape Ripeness